hundredrabbits/thebook/north_pacific_logbook.md

 ![](img/victoria.jpg "Our quarantine dock in Victoria")

-We'll end this story by thanking our land crew, Morgan, Douglas and Devine's dad Yves, and those who helped us during our 14-day quarantine period.
+We'll end this story by thanking our land crew, Morgan, Douglas and Devine's dad Yves.

-> Jason, for doing our laundry and for the take-out food.

-> Brian, for the extra baking supplies.

-> Cameron, for happy junk foods.

-> Robert, for the fresh produce.

-> Judie & Colin, for the company.

-> Marie, for the pocket wifi, brew and fresh produce.

-> Karin & Rick, for the icecream and fresh produce.

-> Colin N., for the mouse.

-> Warren for the fresh produce and beer.
+We'd also like to thank those who helped us during our 14-day quarantine period.
+Jason, for doing our laundry and for the take-out food.
+Brian, for the extra baking supplies.
+Cameron, for happy junk foods.
+Robert, for the fresh produce.
+Judie & Colin, for the company.
+Marie, for the pocket wifi, brew and fresh produce.
+Karin & Rick, for the ice cream and fresh produce.
+Colin N., for the mouse.
+Warren for the fresh produce and beer.

+Thank you to our friends on land and sea, who have followed our travels for many years, and that have offered both moral and monetary support.

+We emerged from our 14-day quarantine on **August 11th 2020**.
+When allowed back on land, walking amongst people felt strangely alien.
+We smirked as we walked, like we had a secret, no one knew we had spent 65 days at sea, or that we'd skipped across the North Pacific in a small plastic boat.

+The rabbits arrived on land, with plans to catch every sunset.
+It's not because we've seen sunsets a hundred times that they stop being extraordinary.

 \newpage